 Is there an age restriction for babies traveling on Delta Airlines flights?

-There is no age restriction for babies, as long as accompanied by an 18 years old adult, except when you are traveling with a newborn less than 8 days old on a flight operated by SkyWest Dba Delta Connection.
+There is no age restriction for babies, as long as accompanied by an 18 years old adult, except when you are traveling with a newborn less than 8 days old.
 For traveling with a baby less than 7 days old, you need to provide a letter of approval from a physician, stating that it’s appropriate for the newborn to fly.

 Nevertheless, Delta Airlines has a restriction regarding the number of infants per adult.
 An 18 years old adult may accompany only 2 babies if they both are less than 2 years old.